Travapress Duo, eye drops (5 mg+0.04 mg)/ml 2.5ml

 Overdose

-In case of overdose in local ophthalmic use, toxic effects on the visual organ are not expected.
-Immediate flushing of the eyes with water is recommended.
+In case of overdose with local ophthalmic use, no toxic effects on the organ of vision are expected.
+Immediate rinsing of eyes with water is recommended.

 Symptoms

-In accidental oral administration, overdose symptoms due to systemic exposure to beta-adrenoblockers may include bradycardia, hypotension, heart failure and bronchospasm, and cardiac arrest.
+If accidentally ingested, symptoms of overdose resulting from systemic exposure to beta-blockers may include bradycardia, hypotension, heart failure and bronchospasm, and cardiac arrest.

 Treatment

-Treatment in cases of accidental ingestion of timolol+travoprost eye drops should include symptomatic and supportive therapy.
-Hemodialysis is ineffective with respect to excretion of timolol.
+Treatment in case of accidental ingestion of timolol + travoprost eye drops should include symptomatic and supportive therapy.
+Hemodialysis is ineffective in removing timolol.

 ---|---|